Bachelor of Science in Interdisciplinary Studies: EC-6 Core Subjects

 This course provides the pre-service teachers with strategies for helping students who are experiencing minor difficulties in their reading development.
 A holistic framework will be provided for examining reading difficulties and with techniques for developing reading strengths within the classroom.
 Prerequisite: Admission to the Teacher Preparation Program and successful completion of RDG 350.

 SPED 415.
-Teaching Students with Moderate to Severe Disabilities.
+Teaching Students with Low Incidence Disabilities.
 3 Hours.

 SPED 410.
 Introduction to Individual with Exceptionalities.
 3 Hours.

 This course develops students’ foundational knowledge of historical perspectives, educational principles, laws, and professional ethics and roles in the fields of special education and English Language Learners (ELL).
 It focuses on the learning and behavioral characteristics of diverse learners, including students with exceptionalities (which includes disabilities, Attention Deficit Hyperactivity Disorders, Dyslexia, and Gifted/Talented) students who are ELL and students who are Culturally and Linguistically Diverse Exceptional (CLDE) learners.
 Additionally, this course introduces instructional strategies, appropriate curriculum, accommodations, modifications, and assistive technology to ensure the success of all learners.